memgonzales/sliding-puzzle/README.md

   mark_gonzales@dlsu.edu.ph <br/>
   gonzales.markedward@gmail.com <br/>

 Assets (such as images and XML resource files) are properties of their respective owners.
 Attribution is found in the [credits](https://github.com/memgonzales/sliding-puzzle/blob/master/CREDITS.md) file.
-Technical references used in the implementation of algorithms are cited in the [code documentation](https://memgonzales.github.io/sliding-puzzle/) of the pertinent methods.
+Technical references used in the implementation of algorithms are cited in the [API documentation](https://memgonzales.github.io/sliding-puzzle/) of the pertinent methods.

 [badge-android]: http://img.shields.io/badge/platform-android-6EDB8D.svg?style=flat